SARVESS/Hospital_API/Readme.md

    that you will get in data part in postman for further api requests.

-3. `/patients/register` - POST request to register patients in hospital, you have to provide his/her phoneNumber, name in body,and have to set key in Headers as Authorization and value as `Bearer copiedtoekn` and when you get status code as 200, you have to use id as his/her phoneNumber.
+3. `/patients/register` - POST request to register patients in hospital, you have to provide his/her phoneNumber, name in body,and have to set key in Headers as Authorization and value as `Bearer copiedtoken` and when you get status code as 200, you have to use id as his/her phoneNumber.

 4. `/patients/:id/create_report` - POST request to create the report for any specific patient, you have to provide his/her id that is phoneNumber in params, status in body and have to set key in Headers as Authorization  and value as `Bearer copiedtoken` and you can only give one out of these four status as-